-Cook, Vikes top Lions 34-20; Stafford in concussion protocol
+Cook runs over Lions, Vikings rough up Stafford in 34-20 win

+MINNEAPOLIS (AP) — Two months after releasing their all-time rusher, the Minnesota Vikings drafted Dalvin Cook.

+Less than four years after leaving Adrian Peterson’s historic accomplishments in the past, the present and future of the backfield with Cook has never looked brighter.

-MINNEAPOLIS (AP) — Dalvin Cook kept his brilliant season rolling by rushing for a career-high 206 yards and two scores on 22 carries, leading the Minnesota Vikings to a 34-20 victory over the Detroit Lions on Sunday.
+Cook kept his brilliant season rolling by rushing for a career-high 206 yards and two scores on 22 carries, leading the Vikings to a 34-20 victory over the Detroit Lions on Sunday with Peterson watching from the opposite sideline.

+“I’m just glad that I got a chance to watch him growing up as a young kid,” said Cook, who embraced Peterson at midfield after the game.
+“To see that, it was something special for me.
+He doesn’t know how he impacted my career.”

 Kirk Cousins threw for three touchdowns — two to tight end Irv Smith Jr. — in his second straight turnover-free performance for the Vikings (3-5), who averaged 8.9 yards per play on the way to their first home win this season.
+After sitting out one game with a groin injury, Cook has 478 yards and six touchdowns from scrimmage in wins over Green Bay and Detroit to nudge the Vikings closer to contention for the expanded playoffs.

+“We’re just trying to play catch-up, and I’m just trying to give my team a fighting chance,” said Cook, who passed Tennessee’s Derrick Henry in rushing yards for an 858-843 lead atop the league.
+Cook has played in one fewer game with 79 fewer carries than Henry.

-Lions quarterback Matthew Stafford, who didn’t practice all week due to coronavirus exposure protocols, left the game in the fourth quarter for concussion evaluation after taking a knee to the head during a sack.
-He was picked off on consecutive possessions in the third quarter, first at the Minnesota 12 and then in the end zone.
+Lions quarterback Matthew Stafford, who didn’t practice all week due to coronavirus exposure protocols, left the game in the fourth quarter for concussion evaluation after taking a knee to the helmet during a sack.
+He was cleared of the head injury, but the Lions (3-5) left the stadium with little satisfaction.

+Stafford was picked off on consecutive possessions in the third quarter, first at the Minnesota 12 and then in the end zone.
 Chase Daniel threw another interception after taking over.

-The show again belonged to Cook, though, with his predecessor Adrian Peterson watching from the opposite sideline.
-Cook, whom Peterson admiringly called “a lethal weapon” this week, has 478 yards and six touchdowns from scrimmage in two games since missing one with a groin injury.

-Peterson had eight carries for 29 yards while again dropping behind rookie D’Andre Swift in the pecking order for the Lions (3-5), who lost their ninth straight division game and are 2-13 against the NFC North under coach Matt Patricia.
-He’s 0-5 against the Vikings.

-The Vikings entered the game ranked second in the league in yards per play (6.34) and more than doubled that average on their first two possessions to quickly take command.

-Cook, who has an NFL-leading 12 rushing touchdowns, scored first.
-Then, after Matt Prater’s 46-yard field-goal attempt went wide left — the only missed kick of any type in 43 attempts against the Vikings this season — Cousins hit Smith for a score to cap a second consecutive five-play drive.

-The dagger came in the closing seconds of the first half, another blemish against a defense that has been consistently underwhelming under Patricia.
-The Vikings went 87 yards in six plays and 64 seconds, pushing their lead back to 10 points after former Lions running back Ameer Abdullah took a screen pass 22 yards to the end zone.

-Considering he wasn’t allowed to practice with the team all week and was missing leading receiver Kenny Golladay to a hip injury, Stafford was plenty sharp early.
-He completed 16 straight passes in the first half, all on underneath routes with the Vikings giving their inexperienced cornerbacks continued insurance with a heavy dose of two-deep safety looks.
-Marvin Jones Jr. caught a touchdown pass in the second quarter that cut the lead to 13-10.
+“Just mistakes.
+I felt like I was playing at a pretty good clip there for a little bit,” said Stafford, who was missing leading receiver Kenny Golladay to a hip injury.
+He completed 16 straight passes in the first half, all on underneath routes while the Vikings gave their inexperienced cornerbacks continued insurance with a heavy dose of two-deep safety looks.

+Matt Prater’s 46-yard field-goal attempt went wide left for the Lions in the first quarter, the only missed kick of any type in 43 attempts against the Vikings this season.

+Dan Bailey missed an extra point for the Vikings, who had two punts blocked in the second half, by Austin Bryant and Romeo Okwara.

 INJURY REPORT

-Lions: Rookie CB Jeff Okudah hurt his ankle in the third quarter. … Backup CB Tony McRae hurt his right knee while blocking during a punt return in the second quarter and was taken off on a cart. … With Jamal Agnew (ribs) inactive for the first time this season, Danny Amendola returned punts and Marvin Hall returned kickoffs. … FS Tracy Walker (foot) also had his first absence, replaced by Will Harris, who was banged up on the first play of the fourth quarter.
+Lions: Rookie CB Jeff Okudah hurt his ankle in the third quarter. … Backup CB Tony McRae hurt his right knee while blocking during a punt return in the second quarter and was taken off on a cart.

 Vikings: Smith had his right upper leg looked at by the medical staff after his second TD, in the third quarter.
 He didn’t return. … Kris Boyd started at CB for Cameron Dantzler (concussion).
 With Mark Fields joining Mike Hughes on injured reserve this week and Holton Hill (foot) sidelined for a fourth straight game, the Vikings were missing four of their top six CBs.